-Myrtle Beach History and popularity started in the 1920s, when a group of businessmen built an upscale resort called Arcady, at the north end of the community.
-The resort quickly became the rage of affluent society and included the present Pine Lakes International Country Club, the area’s first golf club and birthplace of the magazine Sports Illustrated, and the grand Ocean Forest Hotel.
-The Ocean Forest, with its 300 rooms, indoor and outdoor pools, health club, stables, and crystal chandeliers, remained the center of Myrtle Beach social life for nearly 30 years.
-The stately building would be torn down in 1974 for redevelopment.
+Myrtle Beach History and popularity started in the 1920s, when a group of businessmen built an upscale resort called “Arcady”, at the north end of the community.
+The resort quickly became the rage of affluent society and included the present Pine Lakes International Country Club, the area’s first golf club and where the the magazine Sports Illustrated was born.
+The grand Ocean Forest Hotel, with its 300 rooms, indoor and outdoor pools, health club, stables and crystal chandeliers, remained the center of Myrtle Beach social life for nearly 30 years.
+The stately building was torn down in 1974 for redevelopment.

-In the 1970’s, desegregation offered new opportunities for Black tourists, letting explore other South Carolina beaches once closed to them.
-That fact, along with many Black merchants who were unprepared to trade in a free market economy would have devastating affect on Atlantic Beach.
+In the 1970s, desegregation offered new opportunities for black tourists to explore other South Carolina beaches once closed to them.
+That fact, along with many Black merchants who were unprepared to trade in a free market economy, had devastating affect on Atlantic Beach.
 Businesses went into decline.
 Meanwhile, Myrtle Beach flourished with development, becoming one of the fastest growing metro areas in the country.
 Even North Myrtle Beach fared better, attracting African Americans in search of better economic opportunities.

 Today, the small town of Atlantic Beach has few hotels and motels remaining.
 But the town council, activist residents, and the Redevelopment Corporation are working to revitalize the town, while maintaining its historical significance and heritage.

 The annual Black Bikers Weekend keeps Atlantic Beach alive.
-Started in 1980, today it’s called the “Atlantic Beach Bike Fest” and brings in more than 250,000 people to the town every Memorial Day weekend.
-It’s said to be the fourth largest bike rally in the U.S. The Atlantic Beach Historical Society was is also working to raise the area’s profile with an annual awards ceremony.
+Started in 1980, it’s officially called the “Atlantic Beach Bike Fest” and brings in more than 250,000 people to the town every Memorial Day weekend.
+It’s said to be the fourth largest bike rally in America.
+The Atlantic Beach Historical Society is also working to raise the area’s profile with an annual awards ceremony.
 Many are determined to ensure that Atlantic Beach does not lose most of its cultural roots like Hilton Head.